-Going out by yourself or with friends, usually to some recreational place in the city, in order to have an enjoyable time.
-Also, with this expression, it’s implied that the people having fun are doing so in a loud and garish way.
+The idiom paint the town red means that a person is going out by themselves or with friends, usually to some recreational place, in order to have an enjoyable time.
+It’s implied that the fun being is had is done in a loud and garish way.

-Example: Mike and his coworkers are responsible, reliable, and productive when they’re on the job.
-Because of their excellent work ethic, they received a moderate increase in salary.
-In order to celebrate their raise, they said to one another: “How about we all go out and paint the town red later tonight at Sal’s restaurant?”
-(In other words, they are planning to have a fun time.)
+Example: When Sam and his coworkers are on the job, they are responsible, reliable, and productive.
+Because of their excellent work ethic, they were all given a raise and they wanted to celebrate.
+Hence they all agreed to go paint the town red together at Sal’s restaurant.
+In other words, they were planning to have a fun time.

 The Origins of ‘Paint The Town Red’

-When it comes to the origin of the phrase “paint the town red,” it may stem from an old tale that’s told about Henry Beresford.
+What is the origin of the phrase paint the town red?
+Some places I’ve read say it might stem from an old tale about Henry Beresford.
 He was the 3rd Marquess of Waterford who lived from 1811 to 1859.
-Let’s take a closer look at this story to see why:
+Let’s take a look at this story that is told about him:

-In 1837, it’s said that Henry Beresford and his friends were driving to the town of Melton Mowbray.
-Along the way, they arrived at a tollbooth and it should be mentioned they were all intoxicated at the time.
-Anyways, as one would expect, the toll-man wanted to be paid.
-However, instead of complying, Henry and his posse decided to cause a ruckus by stealing a few buckets of red paint that were nearby, including the brushes.
-They then painted the tollbooth red, hopped into their car with the paint buckets, and drove away into town.
+In 1837, Henry Beresford and his friends are said to have been on their way to the town of Melton Mowbray.
+Along the way, they arrived at a tollbooth (it should be mentioned that they were intoxicated at this time).
+The toll-man wanted to be paid, but instead of complying, Henry and his posse decided to cause a ruckus.
+They stole some nearby buckets of red paint, including the brushes, and then they began painting the tollbooth red.
+Afterwards, they took the paint buckets and went away into town.

-Does The Saying Really Come From This Tale?
+Does The Saying Really Come From This Story?

-According to Idioms Online, there are several tales about this phrase’s origin, but none of them seem too convincing.
-Some people may think that the saying “paint the town red” comes from the story mentioned above since Henry did indeed paint things red.
-However, this incident took place in 1837, and the earliest the idiom appears in print is 45 years later, in 1882.
-For example, it is used in a newspaper during that year called The Brulington Daily Hawk-Eye:
+According to Idioms Online, there are several stories about this phrase’s origin, but none of them seem too convincing.
+Some people might think that the saying ‘paint the town red’ comes from the story mentioned above since he did paint things red.
+However, this incident took place in 1837, and the earliest the idiom appears in print is 45 years later, in 1882 from The Brulington Daily Hawk-Eye newspaper:

 “That the cow ordinance is going to paint the town red before it ceases to protest and make trouble.”

-If the phrase originated from Henry’s anecdote, then why did it take nearly five decades for it start appearing in print?
-To me, that would suggest its origins lay elsewhere.
+If the phrase originated from Henry’s anecdote in 1837, then why did it take until 1882 (nearly five decades later) for it to start appearing in print?
+For me, this suggests that the origin of the phrase ‘paint the town red’ lay elsewhere.

-Here are some examples of how to use this phrase in a sentence:
+Here are some examples of how phrase used in a sentence:

-- What with the positive news we heard today about your mother’s health, I think we should paint the town red and enjoy ourselves.
+- With the positive news about your mother’s health, I think we should paint the town red and enjoy ourselves.

-- I studied hard for an English test at school and I’m relieved to see that my hard work paid off.
-I’m going to celebrate with my friends later.
+- I studied hard for an English test at school and it’s nice to see that my hard work paid off.
+I’m going to celebrate later.

-- My parents are visiting from Florida.
-Once they get here, I’ve made arrangements to make sure we all have a good time during their trip.
+- My parents are visiting all the way from Florida.
+I’ve made arrangements for when they arrive to ensure they have a good time during their trip.

-Tip: If you want to read about more English expressions like this, well, Know Your Phrase has a list of sayings starting with ‘P’ that you may want to consider checking out.
-There’s lots of to explore!
+Tip: If you want to read about more English expressions on here like this one, well, you can!
+Know Your Phrase has a list of sayings starting with ‘P’ that you can check out.
+Go on, take a look!